How to switch cell phone providers (and keep your phone number)

-Summary: A complete guide on how to switch cell phone providers in the USA
+Summary: A complete guide on what you need to do to switch cell phone carriers - and take your number with you.

 One thing which puts many people off switching between cell phone carriers is the belief that they will lose their existing phone number.
 As more and more people shift their mode of communication from their land line to their cell phone, the thought of having to tell friends, colleagues and acquaintances of a change of number is enough to keep some customers tied to plans and networks which are not necessarily best for them.